sguha-work/status-check/README.md

 This package got only one dependencies of "csv-array".

 ## Change Log
-* Bug fix in detection of redirect
+* Bug fix for https links
+* Dependency changes
-* Improvement in speed as dependency improved
+* Huge improvement in parsing speed

 ## Usage Guide
 ### Installing